 Edmonton, AB T5J 3X5

-When sending your payment by mail, allow ample time for the payment to arrive.
+When sending your payment by mail, allow ample time for the payment to arrive prior to June 30.
 The envelope must be post-marked by Canada Post by the due date to avoid late-payment penalties.
 The City is not responsible if payments are not received.

 - Include the remittance portion of your tax notice with all in-person or mailed payments.